 RESOURCE QUANTITY, QUALITY, USE AND DISTRIBUTION

-Madagascar has hundreds of medium and small lakes and rivers, and an estimated 2000–3000 square kilometers of floodplains and swamps.
-Four major rivers, the Betsiboka, Tsiribihinn, Manjoky, and Onilahy, rise in the eastern uplands and flow west across the island to the Mozambique Channel.
-Located in the northern part of the central highlands, the country’s largest lake, Lake Alaotra, covers an area of 22,000 hectares and has another 20,000 hectares of marshland (FAO 1991; USAID 2008a; FAO 2005).
+Madagascar has hundreds of medium and small lakes and rivers, and an estimated 2,000-3,000 km² of floodplains and swamps.
+Four major rivers (the Betsiboka, Tsiribihina, Manjoky, and Onilahy) rise in the central highlands and flow west across the island to the Mozambique Channel.
+In the arid southern region of Madagascar, most rivers are seasonal.
+Located in the northern part of the central highlands, the country’s largest lake, Lake Alaotra, covers an area of 22,000 hectares and has another 20,000 hectares of marshland (FAO 2015; USAID 2014; FAO 2005; ROM 2016c).

-The country has benefit of an estimated 337 cubic kilometers of renewable water resources per year.
-Ninety-six percent of the country’s water is used for agriculture, 3% for domestic consumption, and the balance for industry.
+The country has an estimated 337,000 million m³ of renewable water resources per year.
+The annual use amounts to 13,000 million m³.
+Ninety-six percent of the country’s water is used for agriculture, 3% for domestic consumption, and 1% industry.
 Water resources are unevenly distributed.
-Rainfall varies from a high of 4000 millimeters per year in the northeast to 400 millimeters per year in the south.
-As a result, access to sufficient water in the south is a problem, and wells must be dug increasingly deeper to access groundwater.
-An estimated 1.5 million hectares of land is suitable for irrigation in Madagascar, 70% of which is already under irrigation, although much of the system requires repair and rehabilitation (Minten et al. 2002; FAO 2005; FAO 1991).
+Rainfall varies from a high of 4,000 mm/year in the north-east to 400 mm/year in the south.
+As a result, access to sufficient water in the south is a challenge and wells must be dug increasingly deeper to access groundwater.
+Approximately 1.2 million hectares of land is equipped for irrigation in Madagascar (77% of total agricultural land), primarily comprised of gravity-fed irrigation from surface water resources.
+Only 3,500 hectares are irrigated through pumping (FAO 2015; CEPF 2014; Minten et al. 2002; FAO 2005).

 The country’s lakes, rivers, streams and wetlands support a wealth of wildlife diversity.
+Malagasy wetlands occupy more than 3,000 km of rivers and streams, and about 2,000 km2 of lakes are divided in 256 catchments.
 In addition to their importance for biodiversity, these water resources are important for drinking water, agriculture, energy production, and fishing.
-Deforestation, erosion and sedimentation, overuse, and encroachment threaten water resources (USAID 2008a).
+Deforestation, erosion and sedimentation, over-use, and encroachment threaten water resources (CI 2014; USAID 2014).

-Madagascar enacted its Water Code, Law No. 98-029, in 1999.
-The Code provides that water is the heritage of the nation, exists in the public domain, and must be effectively managed.
-A key goal of the law is to improve access to safe water throughout the country.
-The law provides that the government will manage domestic water resources in urban settings with cost recovery in mind.
-Private entities are permitted to supply domestic water (Minten et al. 2002; USAID 2008a; FAO 2005).
+Madagascar enacted its Water Code (Law N°.
+98-029) in 1999, the primary goal of which is to improve access to safe water throughout the country.
+The Water Code provides that water is the heritage of the nation, exists in the public domain, and must be effectively managed.
+The government must manage domestic water resources in urban settings with cost recovery in mind.
+Private entities are permitted to supply domestic water (FAO 2016; Minten et al. 2002; USAID 2014).

-The 1996 Community-Based Management of Natural Resources (GELOSE) Law applies to wetland areas and allows for community management of some water resources (USAID 2008a).
+The Community-Based Management of Natural Resources Law (GELOSE) applies to wetland areas and allows for community management of some water resources (USAID 2014).

-Lakes, rivers, and their banks are within the public domain and considered open-access resources, although subject to local government and community control.
-Access to water for drinking, irrigation, industry, and hydropower is subject to regulation (USAID 2008a; FAO 2005; USAID n.d.a).
+Lakes, rivers, and their banks are within the public domain and considered open access resources, although subject to local government and community control.
+Access to water for drinking, irrigation, industry, and hydro-power is subject to regulation (USAID 2014; FAO 2005).

 In urban areas, the parastatal JIRAMA supplies most water, although private companies are also permitted to do so.
-In rural areas, water service is governed by commune-based service providers (collectives décentralisées) and user groups.
-Water for irrigation is provided through channels or wells, and access managed by local user groups.
-Disputes over access to water are handled by the local agent of the Ministry of Water and Forests (Leisz 1998; Minten et al. 2002; USAID n.d.a).
+In rural areas, water service is governed by commune-based service providers (collectivités décentralisées) and water user groups.
+Water for irrigation is provided through channels or wells and access managed by local user groups.
+Disputes over access to water are handled by the local agent of the Ministry of Water and Forests (Minten et al. 2002).

 GOVERNMENT ADMINISTRATION AND INSTITUTIONS